Pylons/pyramid/docs/narr/unittesting.rst

 API, be sure to call this function at setup and teardown of individual tests.

 See the :ref:`testing_module` chapter for the entire :mod:`repoze.bfg` -specific testing API.
+This chapter describes APIs for registering a security policy, registering models at paths, registering event listeners, registering views and view permissions, and classes representing "dummy" implementations of a request and a model.